stamler/tybalt/README.md

     firebase functions:config:set mysqlSSH.pass="mysql ssh tunnel password"
     ```

+3. Setup credential in Azure Automation account with username *TBTAzureTenant* and secret matching the secret in step 2.
+This is used for dumping AD to Tybalt cloud function.

-3. Setup the "Trigger Email" extension in firebase.
+4. Setup the "Trigger Email" extension in firebase.
 The email documents collection is `Emails` and the users collection is `Profiles`.
 Also set an appropriate FROM address and SMTP connection URI.

-4. `firebase deploy`
+5. `firebase deploy`